vishnubob/penetrails/quilt/README.md

 # Convolutional Adversarial Generative Network to Generate Novel Quilts Designs

+April 6th, 2018 - this net is currently training, and publishing new fakes on [twitter](https://twitter.com/penetrails).

-Warning: this is a work in progress by a novice neural network designer.
+*Warning:* this is a work in progress by a novice neural network designer.

-Giles Hall
-April, 2018

 ## Training Example